TheJiajuLi/jiajuli.com.github.io/README.md

 # jiajuli.com.github.io
-This a repository I used to build/ construct my personal website.
+*This is a repository I created to build/ construct my personal website.*